ahx/openapi_first/README.md

 Using rack middlewares is supported in probably all Ruby web frameworks.
 If you are using Ruby on Rails for example, you can add the request validation middleware globally in `config/application.rb` or inside specific controllers.

+The contract testing feature is designed to be used via rack-test, which should be compatible all Ruby web frameworks as well.

+That aside, closer integration with specific frameworks like Sinatra, Hanami, Roda or Rails would be great.
+If you have ideas, pain points or PRs, please don't hesitate to [share](https://github.com/ahx/openapi_first/discussions).

 ## Alternatives